Tverous/SmartContract_ImagesStoring/README.md

  * the return structure will be a list i.e. ['exist', 'image content', 'image_description']
 #### function getImageList(address towner)
  * return the list of the images
- * the return structure will be a array of list
+ * the return structure will be an array of list